Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/FAQ.md

 ### Can I encrypt traffic over Global Reach?

-You can encrypt traffic with IPsec over Global Reach.
+You can not encrypt traffic with IPsec over Global Reach.
 You can however encrypt traffic at the physical layer with Macsec.

 ### Can I access vCenter when using advertising a default route from on-premises?